L3g7/GrieferUtils/discord_bot/README.md

 # GrieferUtils' Discord bot
-A Discord bot for managing the [GrieferUtils support server](https://discord.gg/QYd36anmbD).
+A Discord bot using Cloudflare Workers.
-Currently, it only manages role selection.
+Currently, it only manages role selection for the [GrieferUtils support server](https://discord.gg/QYd36anmbD).